megacell/phi/README.md

 support in postrges.
 This has already been installed on the server.
 For me, on Linux, my package manager had postgis, so it was fairly simple.
 Hopefully this is true for brew, etc.

+It is important that you use 9.3, because for our sanity we started using materialized views, a feature only available on this side of the 9.3 line.

 I am using the following tutorial to set up models that support postgis-backing:
 [Using the Django ORM as a standalone component](https://jystewart.net/2008/02/18/using-the-django-orm-as-a-standalone-component/)